 (3) Payment or other appropriate arrangements for parking permits must be made within fourteen (14) calendar days from the last day of the add/drop period for the current term.
 After fourteen (14) calendar days, a late fee and other penalties, including administrative action, collection fees and vehicle immobilization may be assessed.

 (4) A vehicle found with a lost, stolen, invalid, altered or forged parking permit may be cited, immobilized, and parking privileges may be revoked for the remainder of the permit year.
-Possession, use or distribution activity may also result in criminal prosecution and/or University disciplinary action.
+Possession, use or distribution of a lost, stolen, invalid, altered or forged parking permit may also result in criminal prosecution and/or University disciplinary action.

-(5) The person who registers a vehicle with PATS assumes responsibility for all citations issued to that vehicle.
-If the vehicle has not been registered with PATS then the person(s) in whose name the vehicle is registered with the State Department of Highway Safety and Motor Vehicles shall be held responsible for citations issued to the vehicle.
+(

-(6) Other Penalties:
+(5) Other Penalties: